 You may register for an internship through the last day of the add/drop period each semester.
 A $200 late fee may be charged for adding an internship after that date.

 If you have not completed your internship by the end of the semester during which you are registered, you will be given an incomplete, or an E. (Note: A student's degree cannot be posted -- the official declaration of graduation -- until all paperwork is completed.

 Required Internship Documentation

-Interns are also required to keep a journal of their activities while at work, turning in a copy of 10-14 pages from the journal to the internship coordinator upon completion of the internship.
+Interns are required to keep a short weekly journal of their activities while at work.

 Time spent journaling or completing IDP forms is personal and should not be charged to the internship site.

 Upon completion of the internship, interns should request from the site a few images for the intern’s personal portfolio.
 These images are to be submitted in PDF format with the forms and journal.

 - Extend your educational experience into the professional world of architecture.